How to Buy a Foreclosed HomeCASAPLORERTrusted & Transparent

 Step 2: Hire an Experienced Real Estate Agent

 Unfortunately, most mortgage lenders do not sell foreclosed homes directly to home buyers.
-Instead, they give their properties to Real Estate Owned (REO) agents that sell the properties through standard real estate agents.
+Instead, they give their properties to Real Estate Owned (REO) agents that sell the properties through standard real estate agents, or, they might list the foreclosed property for sale online.
+You will need an experienced real estate agent to facilitate the transaction with a bank or help you with an auction.
+A real estate agent can also help you with many parts of the transaction and save you money in the long run.

 You want to find a real estate agent that has experience with REO homes and knows the local area well.
 They can help you with the search process, the buying process, negotiation, inspecting, and anything else related to the transaction.
 They can also help you with any county or state-specific regulations because of their experience.
 In most cases, hiring a real estate agent can save you plenty of time and money down the road.